fablabbcn/mdef-docs/docs/2023-24/year-1/t1/design-with-others/index.md

 ## Deliverables

-### Session 1 & 4 - WORKSHOP: Design prefigurations around food
+### Session 1 to 4 - Theory

 Students are requested to deliver a final presentation (with a digital record) that reflects around the process and learnings achieved.
 This presentation should present the final prototype/intervention proposal and evidence from its rehearsal.
 This might include: digital prototypes, videos, pictures, storytelling, etc.

-### Session 2 - (3h) Tooling

 Students will be asked to identify a creative community related to their matter of concern, research it, and frame an intervention towards this creative community.

 Students will be asked to reflect through their blog on their personal disposition towards facilitation, identify their personal style, strength and weaknesses.

 ## Grading Method

 The course will be evaluated with a numeric grade that will average results from the 4 sessions.

-### Session 1 & 4 - WORKSHOP: Design prefigurations around food
+### Session 1 to 4 - Theory

 | Percentage  | Description                          |
 | ----------- | ------------------------------------ |